ruyakubu/consume-diabetes-AI-model/README.md

 # consume-diabetes-AI-model

-This java project creates a client application to the the web service generated from deployed AI model in the **[diabete disease progression experiment.]**(http://github.com/ruyakubu/azure-ml-notebook-diabetes-training)
+This java project creates a client application to the the web service generated from deployed AI model in the **[Diabete disease progression experiment.](http://github.com/ruyakubu/azure-ml-notebook-diabetes-training)**

 To run this project:
 1. First run the *Diabete disease progression* Azure Machine Learning experience